STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Motivation

 The Standard Model (SM) of particle physics, comprising the unified electroweak (EW) and quantum chromodynamics (QCD) theories, successfully explains almost all experimental results related to the microscopic world.
 For example, it successfully predicted the existence of weak neutral current interactions and the masses, widths and many other properties of the $W^{\pm}$ and $Z^0$ bosons; large particle--antiparticle differences, so-called $CP$ violations, in specific $B$-meson decay channels, which were subsequently confirmed by experiments; and the existence of the Higgs scalar boson, which was discovered at CERN in 2012~\cite{Aad:2012tfa,Chatrchyan:2012ufa} --- 50 years after its existence was predicted --- with properties that closely match the model's expectations.
 As a result, the SM is currently universally accepted as the theory of elementary particles and their interactions.

 However, despite its considerable successes, the SM also has a number of shortcomings, including the following:

 {\bf Many free parameters} {The SM with the minimal particle contents (the gauge particle, the generations of left-handed quark doublets, the right-handed quark singlet, the left-handed lepton doublets, the right-handed charged leptons, and the Higgs doublet)} has 19 free parameters that must be extracted from experimental measurements.
-These include the quark, lepton and Higgs masses; the mixing angles of the Cabibbo--Kobayashi--Maskawa (CKM) quark-flavor mixing matrix; and the couplings of the electric, weak and QCD color forces (see Fig. 1a). { If the neutrino mass problem is also considered, there are even more free parameters.}
+These include the quark, lepton and Higgs masses; the mixing angles of the Cabibbo--Kobayashi--Maskawa (CKM) quark-flavor mixing matrix; and the couplings of the electric, weak and QCD color forces (see Fig.~\ref{fig:SM-free-params}(a)). { Considering the neutrino mass, there are even more free parameters.}

 {\bf Baryon asymmetry of the universe} The model's mechanism for $CP$ violation fails to explain our existence in a matter-dominated universe by approximately ten orders of magnitude.
 There must be additional $CP$-violating mechanisms in nature beyond those contained in the SM.